dixitkumari/c-18Feb/README.md

 # c-18Feb

-# create a student class with attributes : name , roll no. and marks
+# Question 1
-add member functions to input and display student details create atleast 3 objects and display their data write a c++ code
+create a student class with attributes : name , roll no. and marks add member functions to input and display student details create atleast 3 objects and display their data write a c++ code

 #include <iostream>